Atmospheric theatre: Mayfair Theatre (Ottawa, Ontario, Canada)

-The Mayfair is a surviving atmospheric cinema of the Spanish Revival form, the second theatre house of this kind to be constructed in Ottawa.
+The Mayfair Theatre is a surviving atmospheric cinema of the Spanish Revival form, the second theatre house of this kind to be constructed in Ottawa.
 Interior features include four faux-balconies, two of which feature clay-tile canopies.
 Other significant features include stained-glass windows, a proscenium arch, a painted ceiling, decorative plastering and wrought ironwork.
 The Mayfair has retained the theatre clock used since its inception, a unit which features blue illuminated numbering.